Next-Generation Cytokine Therapy

 The unique structure of the Diakine™ scaffold provides stability under extreme conditions, like high temperatures and a large pH range.
 This permits higher manufacturing titers that in turn drive down manufacturing costs to a level that is typically unachievable with single cytokines.
 The targeting of Diakines™ to the diseased tissue permits less frequent dosing and lower overall dose levels.

-Diakine™ therapies are a promising and cost-effective way to treat a wide range of cancer and inflammatory disease.
+Diakine™ therapies are a promising and cost-effective way to treat a wide range of inflammatory diseases and cancer.

 Collaboration is part of our ethos.